Jose Siri Preview, Player Props: Rays vs. Angels

-The Tampa Bay Rays, including Jose Siri and his .576 slugging percentage over his past 10 games, take on starting pitcher Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Tampa Bay Rays, including Jose Siri and his .576 slugging percentage over his past 10 games, battle starting pitcher Chase Silseth and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 4:07 PM ET.

 Jose Siri Game Info & Props vs. the Angels